Plagiarism isn’t an academic word that disappears once you graduate.

 And hey, if your writing is in an online format, you can even link back to your other content and grow your site traffic!

-You might not think that things like paraphrasing, source misattribution, and using content deemed to be “common knowledge” constitute as plagiarism, but you’d be surprised.
+You might not think that things like paraphrasing, source misattribution, and using content deemed to be “common knowledge” constitute plagiarism, but you’d be surprised.

-To get around citing sources, people opt to paraphrase content.
+To get around citing sources, people opt to paraphrase the content.
 However, there’s a fine line between paraphrasing something and usurping content that someone else wrote first.
 You might come across the most informational source about the topic you’re researching (and have to write about), and you think that they say what you need to say better than you ever could.
 So you decide to copy and paste directly from their website and change some words here and there, but keep the general idea of what they said intact.

 Guess what?
 That’s still plagiarism.